Israel–Morocco normalization agreement: Israel and Morocco

 In an address on the occasion of Hanukkah, Israeli Prime Minister Benjamin Netanyahu hailed the decision, and spoke of the "tremendous friendship shown by the kings of Morocco and the people of Morocco to the Jewish community there".

-Following the announcement, the Moroccan royal cabinet issued a press release regarding a phone call between King Mohammed VI and Palestinian leader Mahmoud Abbas.
-The Moroccan government reaffirmed that its stance on the Palestine issue remained unchanged.
-The religious branch of the moderate Islamist Justice and Development Party in government denounced the agreement, while a group of activists planning to hold an anti-normalization protest were dispersed by Moroccan police, a move which was described by Abdessamad Fathi, president of the Al Adl Wa Al Ihssane-affiliated Moroccan Instance for the Support of Ummah Affairs, as evidencing that the deal was "imposed on Moroccans".
+Following the announcement, the Moroccan royal cabinet issued a press release regarding a phone call between King Mohammed VI and Palestinian leader Mahmoud Abbas, and the Moroccan government reaffirmed that its stance on the Palestine issue remained unchanged.
+According to analyst Omar Brouksy, the agreement had been decided without prior consultation with Parliament or with Prime Minister Saadeddine Othmani, who had previously expressed his opposition to normalization.
+Amongst the political parties in Morocco, only the left-wing Unified Socialist Party and Democratic Way issued statements criticizing the normalization agreement, alongside the religious and youth branches of the moderate Islamist Justice and Development Party in government.

+Members of the Moroccan Jewish community welcomed the announcement.
+A group of activists planning to hold an anti-normalization protest were dispersed by Moroccan police; a move described by Abdessamad Fathi, president of the Al Adl Wa Al Ihssane-affiliated Moroccan Instance for the Support of Ummah Affairs, as evidencing that the deal was "imposed on Moroccans".
+By contrast, rallies in support of US recognition of Morocco's claim to Western Sahara were allowed to take place without interference.

 United States

-US Senator Ted Cruz (R-Texas), a member of the Senate Foreign Relations Committee, stated: "Today is a wonderful day for Morocco and Israel...
-I've long advocated that if the United States is unequivocal and clear that we stand with our Israeli allies and against our mutual enemies, our regional allies will come together to the benefit of our own national security and the safety of the American people."
-Senator Tom Cotton (R-Arkansas) stated: "I commend our friend and partner, the Kingdom of Morocco, for establishing diplomatic relations with Israel.
-Morocco’s decision is another vital step towards peace in the Middle East and Africa."
-Former Senator Norm Coleman (R-Minnesota) called the agreement "historic" and an "important step towards greater stability and peace in the region."
+US Senator Ted Cruz, a member of the Senate Foreign Relations Committee, expressed support for the agreement, saying that "if the United States is unequivocal and clear that we stand with our Israeli allies and against our mutual enemies, our regional allies will come together to the benefit of our own national security and the safety of the American people."
+Former Senator Norm Coleman, a member of the Republican Jewish Coalition, called the agreement "historic" and an "important step towards greater stability and peace in the region."

-US Senator Jim Inhofe (R-Oklahoma) sharply criticized the Trump administration for recognizing Morocco's claim to Western Sahara.
+US Senator Jim Inhofe, chairman of the Senate Armed Services Committee and an advocate for the independence of Western Sahara, sharply criticized the Trump administration for recognizing Morocco's claim to Western Sahara.
 Inhofe described the decision as "shocking and deeply disappointing," adding that he was "saddened that the rights of the Western Saharan people have been traded away."
 Former National Security Advisor John Bolton also criticized Trump for recognizing Morocco's claim, writing on Twitter that "Trump was wrong to abandon thirty years of US policy on Western Sahara just to score a fast foreign policy victory."
-In October 2021, a draft bill of the US Senate Committee on Appropriations for the allocation of 2022's budget said that "none of the funds […] may be used to support the construction or operation in the Western Sahara of a United States consulate."
-In December 2020, Mike Pompeo, Secretary of State under Trump's administration had announced the start of the process to establish one.
+In October 2021, a draft bill of the United States Senate Committee on Appropriations for the allocation of 2022's budget said that "none of the funds […] may be used to support the construction or operation in the Western Sahara of a United States consulate."
+In December 2020, Mike Pompeo, Trump's Secretary of State, had announced the start of the process to establish one.